Contents

 --preload-model ok_nabu

-With these three containers running, navigate to Home Assistant → Settings → Voice Assistants → Add Assistant, and point each stage at the respective Wyoming service.
-HA will handle the rest of the pipeline coordination.
-For the custom LLM conversation agent, install Ollama on a home server or directly on the Pi (for slower but functional inference), pull a suitable model (ollama pull phi4 or ollama pull llama3.2:3b), and configure the Ollama integration in HA to use it as your conversation backend.
+With these three containers up, go to Home Assistant, Settings, Voice Assistants, Add Assistant, and point each stage at the matching Wyoming service.
+HA handles the rest of the pipeline.
+For the custom LLM agent, install Ollama on a home server or on the Pi itself (slower but workable).
+Pull a suitable model (ollama pull phi4 or ollama pull llama3.2:3b) and set the Ollama integration in HA as your conversation backend.

 What to Expect and Where to Go Next

-A well-tuned version of this stack on a Raspberry Pi 5 delivers a genuinely useful voice assistant — one that handles device control, timers, basic queries, and multi-step commands without ever touching the internet.
-Response latency in the 750–1100ms range is perceptibly fast.
-The voice quality from Piper using the high-quality en_US-lessac-high voice model is natural enough that guests will not immediately identify it as synthetic.
+A well-tuned version of this stack on a Raspberry Pi 5 gives you a useful voice assistant.
+It handles device control, timers, basic queries, and multi-step commands without touching the internet.
+Latency in the 750 to 1100ms range feels fast in real use.
+Piper’s high-quality en_US-lessac-high voice is natural enough that guests will not flag it as synthetic right away.

-The areas where this stack still lags behind commercial assistants are music integration (requiring additional setup with Spotify Connect, MPD, or Mopidy), complex multi-step reasoning (where a 3B model on a Pi 5 hits its limits), and automatic speaker recognition for household members (which requires enrollment effort).
-Each of these is solvable, and the community around Home Assistant’s voice pipeline is actively working on all of them.
+A few areas still trail commercial assistants.
+Music needs extra setup with Spotify Connect, MPD, or Mopidy.
+Complex multi-step reasoning hits the wall of a 3B model on a Pi 5.
+Automatic speaker recognition for household members takes enrollment effort.
+All three are solvable, and the Home Assistant voice community is working on them.

-The fundamental value proposition of this build is not feature parity with Alexa — it is the knowledge that your home’s listening device is under your complete control, running your software, on your hardware, with your data staying exactly where it belongs: in your home.
+The point of this build is not feature parity with Alexa.
+It is the certainty that the listening device in your home is yours: your software, your hardware, your data, staying exactly where it belongs.